 As your campaign is running, if you want to optimize your performance and see a significant increase in clicks, schedule a free consultation with us.

-As mentioned prior, we will go into the basics of conversion tracking for gym businesses.
+As mentioned previously, we will go into the basics of conversion tracking for gym businesses.
 This process is slightly difficult for the average user, so it is encouraged to schedule a free consultation with us to help walk you through the process.

-You should begin by entering your Gmail account and going to your Google Ads for fitness businesses campaign.
+You should begin by entering your Gmail account and going to your Google Ads for Fitness Businesses campaign.

 Hit the large plus button on the page and click Website to first set up conversion tracking on your page.